 Once you have completed the SSS application process, the next step is to upload or mail four financial documents to School and Student Services.
 Following the instruction on the SSS site, you will need to submit:

 1) The Mirman School Tuition Assistance Application — available for download by clicking here

-3) Your 2017 State of California tax return
+3) Your current year State of California tax return

 4) IRS form 4506T (signed, but not dated) — available for download here

 All financial documents should be submitted to School and Student Services, where they will be maintained on a secure server and made available to Mirman as necessary.
 Please do not drop off or mail any documents directly to Mirman.